idaholab/virtual_test_bed/doc/content/research_reactors/agn/agn_mesh.md

 !listing agn/3D_AGN-201_Final.i start=[top_half_right_ubp_inner_wall_in_og] end=[xydg_mesh_top_half_left_ubp_inner_wall_in_og]

-The mesh is then reflected about the Y-axis.
+The mesh is then reflected over the Y-axis.
 The boundaries are renamed, the mesh is stitched to the right side, and the left mesh boundaries are renamed.

 !listing agn/3D_AGN-201_Final.i start=[xydg_mesh_top_half_left_ubp_inner_wall_in_og] end=[top_half_right_ubp_inner_wall_in_lead]